 For the Cookies

-- Using an electric mixer, add sugar, margarine, eggs and vanilla; beat on medium speed until well combined.
+- Add eggs and vanilla; beat on medium speed until well combined.

-- In a separate bowl, sift flour, baking soda, baking powder and salt together.
-Add dry ingredients to the mixing bowl in several additions, beating after each addition.
+- In a separate large bowl, sift flour, baking soda, baking powder and salt together.
+Add flour mixture to the mixing bowl in several additions, beating after each addition.
+(Tip: Make sure to scrape down sides of the bowl to ensure dough is well mixed.)

-- Cover and refrigerate dough for several hours or overnight.
+- Wrap dough in plastic wrap and refrigerate for several hours or overnight.

 - Preheat oven to 375°F.

-- Working on a floured surface, roll dough to about 1/8” thick.
-Cut cookies into desired shapes.
+- Working on a lightly floured surface, use a rolling pin to roll dough to about 1/8” thick.
+Using a cookie cutter, cut cookies into desired shapes.
 (Note: This dough can be rolled out again and again without getting tough.)

-- Bake cookies on an ungreased cookie sheet for 8-10 minutes or until the edges begin to turn light brown.
+- Line 2 cookie sheets with parchment paper.
+Place cookies on pans and bake for 8-10 minutes or until the edges begin to turn light brown.

 For the Frosting